MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 How compute Optimal Size works
 ===============================

-A widget, when it's created, will have its size set a Container has multiple children widgets
+When created, a widget, will have its size set A container has multiple children widgets

-to compute the size of each of the children on a container every time a widget is laid out, the method ComputeOptimalSize is called, it calculates the Size of this widget
+To compute the size of each of the children on a container every time a widget is laid out, the method ComputeOptimalSize is called, which will calculate the Size of this widget

 Every call to computeOptimalSize stores the Size needed to show the Widget correctly Including outlines(Example: Margin,Padding) and Sets the Size atrribute

-As a Container is also a Widget, it also contains a computeOptimalsize, calculating its size using its children
+As a container is also a Widget, it also contains a computeOptimalsize, calculating its size using its children

 on every call to LayOut, the optimal Size is recalculated

-every container has it's own way to calculate the optimal size as seen below
+every container has it's own way to calculate the optimal size as seen below:

 Flow Container
 --------------